midzer/beerbase/content/breweries/brouwerij-het-anker/gouden-carolus-hopsinjoor.md

 ---
 Gouden Carolus Hopsinjoor completes the taste pallet of the gamma Carolus-beers.

-Hopsinjoor" is a wordplay to for one thing the several hops which were used
+\Hopsinjoor\" is a wordplay to for one thing the several hops which were used